SCORE: A Unified Framework for Overshoot Refund in Online FDR Control: Applications: SCORE Algorithms

 is the standard updating rule for e-SAFFRON.
 Consequently, SCORE-SAFFRON is a strict improvement over e-SAFFRON if $1/\alpha_j^{\scalebox{0.5}{$\mathrm{SAF}$}} \geq e_j > 1/\alpha_j^{\scalebox{0.5}{$\mathrm{S\text{-}SAF}$}}$ or $\lambda_j^{-1} > e_j > 0$ for some $j<t$. \end{proposition}

-This result highlights the dual benefit of SCORE-SAFFRON, it not only saves budget on non-candidates by measuring \textit{how far} they are from the threshold, but also recovers budget from successful rejections via the refund mechanism.
+This result highlights the dual benefit of SCORE-SAFFRON: it saves budget on non-candidates by measuring \textit{how far} they are from the threshold, and it also recovers budget from successful rejections via the refund mechanism.

+More broadly, the gains from SCORE depend on the quality of the available $e$-values.
+If all alternative $e$-values are extremely large, the original procedure already rejects most alternatives and the room for improvement is limited.
+If all $e$-values are uniformly conservative and never cross the rejection threshold, then little overshoot can be refunded and SCORE essentially reduces to the baseline method.
+The most favorable regime is the common mixed-signal setting: some alternatives generate strong evidence and hence release refunds, while other alternatives are close to the rejection threshold and can be detected only after additional wealth is made available.